 Your power outage kit

-Make sure you have a torch, charged mobile phone and battery-operated radio are all ready to have on-hand for any potential power outages that happen.
+Make sure you have a torch, charged mobile phone and battery-operated radio that are all ready to have on hand for any potential power outages that happen.
 Have some candles ready just in case you need some extra light.

 As for food, make sure that your pantry is well stocked with non-perishable food items, such as grains, long-life dairy, canned tuna, and peanut butter.
 Having a large supply of fresh water set aside - this could be one of those large value-packs of water bottles you can get from the supermarket - is also recommended.

-Lastly, keep a list of emergency contacts on paper in an easy-to-find location just in case you need to reach emergency services urgently.
+Lastly, have a first aid kit ready and a list of emergency contacts on paper in an easy-to-find location just in case you need to reach emergency services urgently.

 What to do during a power outage

 Call your electricity supply provider to let them know that your power has gone out.
-You can often check details of the power outage (including if its scheduled maintenance) and its severity on their website or on their app as well.
+You can often check details of the power outage (including if it is scheduled for maintenance) and its severity on their website or on their app as well.

 Next, turn off and unplug all electrical appliances at the power point.
 This will help to prevent any appliance or equipment damage if there's a power surge following the outage.
 However, leave at least one switch or appliance on so you know when power is restored.

 Look outside for any damage, such as downed powerlines.
-Be sure to stay away from any fallen lines.
+Be sure to stay at least eight metres away from any fallen lines and report them to Ausgrid Emergency Line on 13 13 88.
 You can also check if your neighbours have power.

 Food safety during a power outage